oschrenk/notes/backbone.markdown

 ### Empty collections ###

 When models can't be saved to the server they won't be added to the local collection.
-This makes sense, as both data views, remote and local, should be consistent
+This makes sense, as both data views, remote and local, should be consistent.